corda/corda-runtime-os/components/gateway/src/integrationTest/resources/README.md

 This should create a key store named `<name>.jks`

-Repeate the same process for every key store that uses the same trust store
+Repeat the same process for every key store that uses the same trust store